Hey Ovo,

 Schedule that updates from chat

 Import the HC's programme once, expand into your trade tasks.
 From then on, completions, blockers, EOT-driven shifts and variation tasks all flow into the schedule from the crew chat — in real time.
-You stop maintaining MS Project as a second job.
+The schedule lives with the project.

 7:42am to 5:00pm.
 Without thinking.

-Six moments from a real PM day, with AI doing the typing.
+Three moments from a real PM day, with Ovo doing the typing.

 Time-bar warning — 4 hours out

-Phone buzzes: “⚠ Clause 28.1 initial notice due 17:00 today for E-007 (mech delay).”
+Phone buzzes: “⚠ Initial notice due 17:00 today for E-007 (mech delay).”
 You’re on a roof.
 Tap to open.
 Notice is pre-drafted with the source messages and the affected task.
 Edit one sentence, hit send.
 Done by 12:04.

 HC PM directs new scope verbally

 On site, HC’s PM says “mate, can you do the extra waterproofing in 3.10-3.14?”
-You voice-message AI: “HC just directed extra waterproofing in MHU 3.10 to 3.14.”
-AI drafts V-026, attaches your message as evidence, sets the time-bar clock.
+You voice-message Ovo: “HC just directed extra waterproofing in MHU 3.10 to 3.14.”
+Ovo drafts V-026, attaches your message as evidence, sets the time-bar clock.
 You confirm with one tap on the way to the next task.

 End-of-day digest